rasbt/pyprind/README.md

 `my_prbar = pyprind.ProgBar(n, track_time=False)  # default = True`
 `my_perc = pyprind.ProgPercent(n, track_time=False)  # default = True`

-`ProgBar` objects will print the elapsed time when the computation has finished.
+`ProgBar` objects will print the estimated time left and the total time
+when the computation has finished.
 `ProgPercent` objects reports the elapsed time during the computation and prints
-the estimated finish time of the loop (see section "Examples - ProgPercent").
+the estimated finish time of the loop.